Hintz scores late, Stars edge Lightning 4-3 in Cup rematch - WHIZ News

 Hintz and Joe Pavelski each had a goal and two assists for the Stars, who lost to Tampa Bay in the Stanley Cup Final last year.
 Miro Heiskanen and rookie Jason Robertson also scored for Dallas.

+Pavelski and Hintz rank 1-2 on the team in goals (15 and 10) despite Hintz being in and out of the lineup for the past month with a lower-body injury.
+Robertson is second on the team with 15 assists.

+“There’s certainly been chemistry between Robo and Roope all year,” Bowness said.
+“And Pavs, with the experience that he has and the offensive instincts he has.
+But again, it shows the value of having Roope in our lineup.”

 Ondrej Palat had a goal and an assist for the Lightning, who had won five straight.
-Yanni Gourde and Alex Killorn scored the other goals for Tampa Bay.
+Yanni Gourde and Alex Killorn scored the other goals for Tampa Bay, which leads second-place Carolina by three points in the Central.
+The Hurricanes have a game in hand.

+“We weren’t mentally sharp right from the beginning,” Lightning coach Jon Cooper said.
+“I’m not going sit here and pick apart everybody’s game.
+It was a team effort.
+Some guys, they had some good moments.
+Some guys, they didn’t.”

 Andrei Vasilevskiy made 39 saves, but his franchise-record 12-game winning streak was snapped.
 It was Vasilevskiy’s first career loss to Dallas in regulation (8-1-3).